Minimalist Beauty: Simple, Ethical Skin Care & Makeup

 Most of us don’t.

 Most of us buy a product or two, use it a few times, and then forget that it exists for weeks at a time.
 And then, use it again, forget… etc. until it has expired.
-No judgement here, I was absolutely guilty of this not that long ago.
+No judgement here, I’ve absolutely done this.
 I completely understand the allure of a new mask or serum.

 But, we don’t need all of that and we don’t usually use it all.